-CHOCOLATE CHIP COOKIE DUNKERS
+CHOCOLATE CHIP COOKIE DUNKERS RECIPE

 Just like with any regular recipe for chocolate chip cookies, first, you start by creaming butter and brown sugar until nice and fluffy.
 Then you add salt and baking powder and beat until well mixed.
-Next, add eggs and vanilla and slowly add all purpose flour.
+Next, add eggs and vanilla and slowly add all-purpose flour.
 Then you stir in chocolate chips and I also added shredded coconut.

-To make the dough into dunkers, you transfer the sticky dough onto a floured surface and shape into a log.
+To make the dough into dunkers, you transfer the sticky dough onto a floured surface and shape it into a log.
 Then slice the log into 12 long strips.
 Cut down the middle of the cut strips to make 24 dunkers.

 Bake in a 375 degree oven for 15 to 18 minutes or until the dunkers are nice and golden brown.